deprosun/aws-certified-developer-associate-course/Notes.md

     * To roll back, perform a further rolling update
   * Immutable
     * Preferred option for mission critical production systems

     * Maintains full capacity

     * To roll back, just delete the new instances and autoscaling group

+## Elastic Beanstalk Advanced

+* You can customize your elastic beanstalk environment by adding configuration files

+* The files are written in JSON or YAML

+* Files have `.config` extension

+* The `.config` files are saved inside `.ebextensions` folder

+* Your `.ebextensions` folder must be located in the top level directory of your application source code bundle

+## RDS & Elastic Beanstalk

+* Two different options for launching RDS instance:

+* **Launch with Elastic Beanstalk**

+  * When you terminate the Elastic Beanstalk environment, the database will also be terminated
+  * Quick and easy to add your database and get started
+  * Suitable for Dev and Test environemnts only

+* **Launch outside of Elastic Beanstalk**

+  * Additional Configuration steps required - Security Group and Connection Information

+  * Suitable for Production environment, more flexibility

+  * Allows connections from multiple environments, you can tear down the application stack without impacting the database

+## Kinesis

+* Know the difference between Kinesis Streams and Kinesis Firehose

+* **Kinesis Stream**

+  * Messages is stored/sent-to shards.
+  * Messages can be rentained upto 7 days.
+Default 24 hours.
+  * Video Streams: securely stream videos from connected devices to AWS for analytics andf machine learning
+  * Data Streams: Build custom applications process data in real-time
+  * You can configure a Lambda to subscribe to a Kinesis Stream and execute a function on your behalf when a new record is detected, before sending the process data to its final destination

+* **Kinesis Firehose**

+  * No shards.
+  * Automatically analyzing data using Lambdas.
+Not having to worry about data consumers
+  * Capture, transform, load data streams into AWS data stores for near real-time analytics BI tools

+* Understand what Kinesis Analytics is.

+## Dynamo DB

+* Amazon DynamoDB is a low latency NoSQL database
+* Consists of Table, Items, and Attributes
+* Supports both document and key-value data models
+* Supported document format are JSON, HTML, and XML
+* There are two types of primary key - Partition Key and combination of Partition Key + Sort Key
+* 2 Consistency Models: Strongly Consistent and Eventually Consistent
+* Access is controlled using IAM Policies
+* Fine grain access control using IAM Condition paramter: `dynamodb:LeadingKeys` to allow users to access only itmes where the partition key value matches their USER ID